kahanu/iCalendarSharp/README.md

 ==============

 Updated: as of October 29, 2018

-Fixed some none compliant issues and updated some properties to be RFC 7986 compliant.
+Fixed some non-compliant issues and updated some properties to be RFC 7986 compliant.

 A C# component for creating a simple iCalendar compatible message that you can send along with emails from your web application.